Online, Independent, self-paced

 Clear explanation of social cognitive theory, infusing course design.
 Clear description of three elements affecting efficacy – with a potential 30% boost to management effectiveness.
 Verran Fehlberg.

-Supported by Social Cognitive Theory, our programmes and insight tools increase self-awareness, the building block to boost your sense of personal agency and control.
+Supported by Social Cognitive Theory and our HOMEPLay, our programmes and insight tools increase self-awareness, the building block to boosting your sense of personal agency.
 Your leadership and management status quo then shifts, propelling you forward.

 Only through self-reflection are we able to achieve the self-regulation necessary for self-actualisation.
-We promote self-reflection by embedding a private digital learning journal in our courses, our self-assessments and our insight tool reports and debriefs.
+We promote self-reflection by embedding a SWITCHBook learning journal in our programs and our insight tool reports and debriefs.

-The activities, webinars, pulse checks and consultations used in our programmes aid long-term behaviour change by engaging the brain and reinforcing learning.
-They are drawn from our learnings which have been gained over 50 years of business and education experience.
+The practice activities, SWITCHinars, pulse checks and consults used in our programmes aid long-term behaviour change by engaging the brain and reinforcing learning.
+These learnings have been gained over 50 years of business and education experience.